-We require transfers to be completed at least one week before race day.
+We require transfers to be completed no later than March 8.
 This allows us to keep our focus on the race course and other important race details during the race week.
 If you contact us during race week, we will not reply and the transfer is not allowed.
 No exceptions.

 We definitely want you to have a shirt that you can wear.
 Shirts are ordered based on the sizes given during registration.
 If you would like to exchange for a different size, bring your clean shirt to the start/finish area after your race.
 We will exchange whenever possible after shirts have been distributed to all participants and volunteers.